 o The Climate Investment Funds

  United Nations system.
 The initiatives of United Nations agencies involved in direct country assistance and financing, such as the Food and Agriculture Organization of the United Nations (FAO), the International Fund for Agricultural Development (IFAD), UNDP, the United Nations Environment Programme (UNEP), the World Food Programme (WFP), UNESCO, UNDRR, and the World Health Organization (WHO), have for several decades supported the WMO’s CD activities.
-The WCDS should encourage expansion of such support and closer coordination of relevant activities of the UN partners to leverage resources and collectively address complex multidisciplinary challenges of extreme weather, water scarcity, food security, and other climate change adaptation issues
+The WCDF should encourage expansion of such support and closer coordination of relevant activities of the UN partners to leverage resources and collectively address complex multidisciplinary challenges of extreme weather, water scarcity, food security, and other climate change adaptation issues

  National development agencies participating in the provision of official development assistance (ODA).
 Many such agencies sponsor, or co-sponsor projects dedicated to capacity development in providing weather, climate, hydrological and related services, in particular projects linked to the climate change adaptation and disaster risk reduction.